 Stampede is the “Greatest Outdoor Show on Earth” but if you have a child with ADHD, you could be forgiven for conjuring up images of being helplessly pulled from one bright, noisy distraction to the next (acres of them!), long boring line-ups with a fidgety child and eventually, emotionally charged meltdowns.

 But it doesn’t have to be that way.
-With these Stampede tips, both you and your child can enjoy the grounds with a bit of planning and preparation ahead of time.
+With these tips, gathered from experienced Stampede parents in our Network, both you and your child can enjoy the grounds with a bit of planning and preparation.

 Depending on the age of your child, decide to what degree you can involve them in these 4 main steps: